brunoyin/test-drive/kafka/faust/README.md

 In its own words: Faust is a stream processing library, porting the ideas from Kafka Streams to Python.

-This is really a smart, simple and easy Kafka stream solution!
+This is really a smart Kafka Streams solution that is simple and easy for developers to implement!

 ## Testing